LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 $ cd mainnet-public-tools/rootnode
 ```

-This directory contains the `docker-compose.yaml` file for quick launch of a full node using files `.env` for basic configuration and `genesis.json` that contains the genesis block config of Q Mainnet.
+This directory contains the `docker-compose.yaml` file for quick launching of the root node with preconfigurations using `.env` file (which can be created from `.env.example` file).

 > **Note: ** *If git is not installed on your machine, you can manually copy all files from public repo `mainnet-public-tools` onto your machine.
 Using git is much more comfortable, since it allows to pull file updates with one single command.*